 When a beloved pet dies, the loss can bring grief and intense sorrow.
 By physically showing your grief, you actively mourn the death of your beloved pet.
 This active mourning helps move you on a journey toward reconciling with the loss of your pet.

-What should I do?
+What should you do?

-Your memories allow your pets to live on in you.
+- Continue your relationship through memories—Your memories allow your pets to live on in you.
 Embracing these memories, both happy and sad, can be a very slow and, at times, painful process that occurs in small steps.
 For example, take some time to look at past photos, write a tribute to your pet, or write your pet a letter recalling your time together.

-You need the love and support of others because you never "get over" grief.
+- Accept support from others—You need the love and support of others because you never "get over" grief.
 Talking or being with other pet owners who have experienced the death of a pet can be one important way to meet this need.

-Things to Remember
+Things to remember